opentable/octopress/source/_posts/2013-08-05-using-vagrant-to-work-with-elasticsearch-on-your-local-machine.markdown

 Vagrant and ElasticSearch
 --

 Whilst reviewing a book on [ElasticSearch](http://www.elasticsearch.org/), I noticed how simple the instructions were to get up and running with ElasticSearch.
+Please note, that there are already lots of Puppet modules for configuring ElasticSearch on [Puppetlabs Forge](http://forge.puppetlabs.com/modules?q=elasticsearch).
+This post only talks about how I was able to quickly spin up some local instances.
 I didn't want to manually do this, so I decided to use Vagrant (and Puppet) to take care of it for me.
 The instructions can be summarised as follows:

 * Download and install the JavaSDK
 * Download the specific ElasticSearch package